Ixrec/NineSolsArchipelagoRandomizer/README.md

 The client-side settings currently in the randomizer mod are:

 - Boss Scaling
+- Force True Eigong
 - Death Link
+- Flowerless Death Link
-- Show Archipelago Messages In-Game
+- Show AP Messages
+- Filter By Player

+More details can be found in the settings menu tooltips.
 Press F1 in-game to bring up the settings menu for all of your Nine Sols mods, including the randomizer.
 This F1 menu comes from the [BepinExConfigurationManager](https://thunderstore.io/c/nine-sols/p/ninesolsmodding/BepinExConfigurationManager/) mod.

 ## Other Suggested Mods and Tools